marchaesen/vcxsrv/mesalib/docs/install.rst

 you're willing to maintain support for other compiler get in touch.

 -  GCC 4.2.0 or later (some parts of Mesa may require later versions)
--  clang - exact minimum requirement is currently unknown.
+-  Clang - exact minimum requirement is currently unknown.
 -  Microsoft Visual Studio 2015 or later is required, for building on Windows.